 “You can’t impute an adult’s conduct to an 8th grader,” Attorney Koffel told the Dispatch.
 “Fortunately, we have a juvenile court system that’s insulated from the pitchfork public.”

 As the article goes on to mention, many counties in Ohio have created diversion programs intended to keep kids who commit offenses out of jail.
 While discretion varies on a case-by-case basis, non-violent offenders are rarely transferred to places like Franklin Country for incarceration.
 Program administrators note they instead work to strike a balance between a forceful sentence that grabs a kid’s attention, and overly harsh punishment that sets them up for failure.

 Kids who serve their sentences through diversionary programs are often able to avoid what could have been serious charges and penalties.
 Still, they’re required to complete community service, other juvenile programs, and maintain a clean record in order to participate.

 Have questions about kids and crime?
-The Koffel Law Firm has decades of experience handling juvenile crimes, Title IX disciplinary proceedings, and other middle school, high school and college cases.
+Koffel Brininger Nesbitt has decades of experience handling juvenile crimes, Title IX disciplinary proceedings, and other middle school, high school and college cases.
 Contact us to speak with an attorney.